An improved sweeping domain decomposition preconditioner for the Helmholtz equation: Numerical experiments

 \subsection{The 3-D SEG-EAGE salt model}

 The SEG-EAGE salt model is a 3-D synthetic Earth model from exploration geophysics.
 The original model is of size 13500 x 13500 x 4200 meter, discretized with 20 m grid spacing.
 We apply the two-grid sweeping preconditioner to solve the Helmholtz equation with this velocity at four different frequencies from $3.75$ to $7.5$ Hz, using a minimum of 10 points per wave length.
-We used $w_{\rm pml} = 3$ and three iterations of $\omega$-Jacobi with $\omega = 0.6$ as smoother.
+At the outer boundaries, we used PML boundary layers of width 3 grid points.
+In the domain decomposition, we used $w_{\rm pml} = 3$.
+Three iterations of $\omega$-Jacobi with $\omega = 0.6$ were used as smoother in the two-grid method.
 The right hand side was chosen randomly.
 Convergence for the random right hand side typically required about 1 iteration extra compared to the point source.
 Slices of the model, and a solution with a points source of the Helmholtz equation at 7.5 Hz are displayed in Figure~\ref{fig:saltmodel_pictures}.
 The problem studied has about $1.0 \cdot 10^8$ degrees of freedom.

 Computations were done the Lisa cluster at surfsara (www.surfsara.nl) using the implementation described in section~\ref{sec:implementation}.
 For parallel computations this systems contains 32 nodes with each two intel Xeon processors E5-2650 v2 running at 2.60 GHz and 64 GB memory, connected by Mellanox FDR Infiniband.
 The use of two intel Xeon units results in 16 cores per node.
 A maximum of 16 nodes were used in parallel for these computations.